This program is over.

 Drawing on her new book The Hour of Fate, Susan Berfield recounts the story of a banker and a president thrown together in the crucible of national emergency even as they fought in court.
 The outcome of the strike and the case would change the course American labor history.
 Hear Berfield discuss why today, as the country again asks whether saving democracy means taming capital, the lessons of Roosevelt and Morgan’s time take on a renewed urgency.

 Berfield is an award-winning investigative reporter for Bloomberg Businessweek and Bloomberg News, where she has covered some of America’s largest corporations.

-Copies of The Hour of Fate (Bloomsbury Publishing) are available for purchase and signing.
+Copies of The Hour of Fate (Bloomsbury Publishing) are available for purchase.

 - Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.

 - Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.

 Smithsonian Associates Streaming series.